SigmaST/massive-js/docs/queries.md

 ## search

-`search` enables full-text searching across multiple fields.
-The first argument is a search plan with an array of `fields` and a `term` to search for.
+`search` enables full-text searching across multiple columns.
+The first argument is a search plan with an array of `columns` and a `term` to search for.
 The function also takes a query options object as an optional second argument. `search` returns a results array.

 ```javascript
 db.users.search(